abhinavapasok/employwise-assignment/README.md

 - Pagination: Fetches all users initially to enable search across all pages, assuming a small dataset (Reqres has 12 users total).
 - Shadcn Setup: Assumes Shadcn components are manually added or installed via the CLI.

-Deployment
-To deploy the app (e.g., on Netlify):
-1. Build the Project:
-   npm run build

-2. Deploy to Netlify:
-   - Push the repository to GitHub.
-   - Connect your GitHub repo to Netlify.
-   - Set the build command to npm run build and publish directory to build.
-   - Deploy and access the live URL (e.g., https://your-app-name.netlify.app).

-Live URL: [Insert Live URL Here After Deployment]

 License
 This project is for educational purposes and not licensed for production use.